-- The patent search and review: This is typically a fixed cost since it may be outsourced to special prior art firms and averages around $500 to $1,000 depending on the level of detail and whether or it it is international
+- The patent search and review.
+This is typically a fixed cost since it may be outsourced to special prior art firms and averages around $500 to $1,000 depending on the level of detail and whether or it is international.

-- Patentability opinion: This evaluates the likelihood of getting a patent and is typically influenced by the complexity of the idea with a estimated low range of around $1,000.
+- Patentability opinion.
+This evaluates the likelihood of getting a patent and is typically influenced by the complexity of the idea with an estimated low range of around $1,000.
 Without a patentability opinion, a patent search consultation should be around $250 to $500.

 If your application isn't accepted, you can also be charged hourly for a lawyer to fix the issue.
 That's why it's important to hire a good one from the start.

 Qualifications to Look for in a Patent Attorney